DevToolKits.app

 ^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$

-Commonly used for basic input validation in registration forms.
+Commonly used for checking input values in user registration forms.

 2. URL (http/https) Validation